IdentityPython/pyFF/docs/install.rst

 .. code-block:: bash

-  # apt-get install build-essential libxml2-dev libxslt1-dev libyaml-dev
+  # apt-get install build-essential python-dev libxml2-dev libxslt1-dev libyaml-dev

 If you want to use OS packages instead of python packages from pypi then consider also installing the following packages before you begin: